The Ice Man — Trinidadian street cries preserved in song

 ‘Ice!
 Ice!
 Cold ice!
 Hard ice!
 All kind a ice!’

-The song — which according to the label was recorded in ‘Feb 60’ — is written by Pat Castagne who also wrote the national anthem of Trinidad and Tobago.
+The song — recorded in ‘Feb 60’ — is written by Pat Castagne who also wrote the national anthem of Trinidad and Tobago.
 Vocal harmonies are provided by The March of Dimes, and the whole arrangement is by Cyril Diaz and his Orchestra.

 All together now: ‘Ice!
 Ice!
 Cold ice!
 Hard ice!
 All kind a ice!’